yu-ming-chen/tp/docs/UserGuide.md

 > ⚠️ If a parameter **does not have any prefixes**, it **must** be the **first parameter**.
 > For example, `edit 1 n/NUS Computing Club p/1000` is a valid command but `edit n/NUS Computing Club p/1000 1` is an invalid command.
 >
+> ⚠️ If an invalid prefix is entered, it will be treated as content for the previous parameter.
+>
 > 📕 Parameters with prefixes can be entered in **any order**.
 > For example, `create n/Temasek Hall Student Council p/1200` is equivalent to `create p/1200 n/Temasek Hall Student Council`.